chabazite/chabazite/README.md

 </div>

-### <div align="center">I'm Andrew Ingalls (he/him), a full-time Scientist 👨‍🔬 working with Data Insights and Models for Medical Research.</div>
+### <div align="center">I'm a full-time Scientist 👨‍🔬 and an aspiring Data Scientist working with Data Insights and Models for Medical Research.</div>

-- 🖥️ I’m currently working on [Rotifer Counting Classification](https://github.com/chabazite/Rotifer_Counting)
+- 🖥️ Visit my website at: [https://chabazite.github.io/](https://chabazite.github.io/)

 - 📘 I’m currently learning Scikit-learn and researching cortisol related differences in A. mexicanus